 Punctuation, Diacritics, Special Characters, Non-Latin Characters

 Most marks of punctuation in your search query are converted to spaces.
 Most diacritics and some punctuation marks are removed (including apostrophes, alifs, ayns, middle dots, primes and double primes).
 A few special characters, however, are retained in searches: ampersands (&), plus signs (+), at signs (@), number signs (#), and musical flat (♭) and natural (♮) signs (musical sharps are converted to spaces).
 Special characters are generally converted to their nearest alphabetic equivalent (for example: an æ diagraph to ae or a þ thorn to th).

-Records in the LC Online Catalog use Unicode opens in a new window (UTF-8 encoding) for searching and displaying data.
-In addition to Roman scripts, Catalog records may also contain the following languages/scripts: Chinese, Japanese, Korean; Cyrillic-based scripts; Greek; Hebrew, Yiddish; and Perso-Arabic script (e.g., Arabic, Persian, Pushto, Sindhi, Urdu).
-For more information, see Searching/Displaying Non-Roman Characters.
+Records in the LC Catalog use Unicode opens in a new window (UTF-8 encoding) for searching and displaying data.
+In addition to Latin scripts, Catalog records may also contain the following languages/scripts: Chinese, Japanese, Korean; Cyrillic-based scripts; Greek; Hebrew, Yiddish; and Perso-Arabic script (e.g., Arabic, Persian, Pushto, Sindhi, Urdu).
+For more information, see Searching/Displaying Non-Latin Characters.

-In general, your preferred web browser settings will not need to be changed to correctly view records that contain diacritics, special characters, or non-Roman characters.
+In general, your preferred web browser settings will not need to be changed to correctly view records that contain diacritics, special characters, or non-Latin characters.
 If you have problems, however, you may need to reconfigure your browser opens in a new window.
 Best results occur if you have Unicode fonts and use Unicode character encoding with automatic character encoding activated.